google/codeworld/RequirementChecker.md

   list of given regular expressions.
 This list can be empty, in which case no warnings will be allowed.

+-  `typeSignatures`

+  Example:

+      typeSignatures: true

+  Checks that all top-level declarations have accompanying type signatures.

+-  `blacklist`

+  Example:

+      blacklist: [circle]

+  Checks that none of the symbols appearing in the blacklist are used.

+-  `whitelist`

+  Example:

+      whitelist: [ellipse]

+  Checks that only symbols appearing in the whitelist are used.

 This is by no means intended to be the full constraint language;
 rather, it is a small set of a few requirements that can be used for testing.
 The language is strongly subject to change in the future.